Niger junta supporters protest sanctions as region considers intervention | Politics

 INTERVENTION PLAN West African defence chiefs meeting in Nigeria were due to conclude their discussions about possible intervention in Niger, although they have said this would be a last resort.

-The goal of the two-day meeting was to draw up a plan for an eventual military intervention to restore constitutional order, according to a statement from Ivory Coast's National Security Council.
-The regional bloc also said on Wednesday that it had sent a Nigerian-led delegation to Niger to negotiate with the coup leaders.
-However, on Thursday a source in Nigeria's presidency said the delegation had not yet departed due to an issue relating to flight permits.
+Senegalese Foreign Minister Aissata Tall Sall said soldiers from Senegal would participate if ECOWAS decided to intervene.
+ECOWAS also said on Wednesday that it had sent a Nigerian-led delegation to Niger to negotiate with the coup leaders.
+However, a source in Nigeria's presidency said the delegation had not yet left due to an issue relating to flight permits.

-Tiani sent a general to both countries on Wednesday to shore up support.
-"We are happy with the proximity that we have with our Malian brothers to thwart any attempt to destabilize our space," Niger General Salifou Mody said on Malian state radio, following his meeting there.

-There are signs that regional sanctions are starting to have an impact: Nigeria cut power supplies to Niger, while Nigerien truckers were stranded in limbo by border closures.
-Thursday also marks the 63rd anniversary of Niger's independence from France.
-U.S. President Joe Biden said in a statement marking the day that Nigeriens had the right to choose their own leaders.
+China said on Thursday it believed Niger and regional countries had the wisdom and capability to find a political solution.
+There were signs that regional sanctions are starting to have an impact: Nigeria cut power supplies to Niger, while Nigerien truckers were stranded in limbo by border closures.

-Niger has been an important Western ally in a fight against groups linked to al Qaeda and Islamic State, and the coup has been condemned by foreign powers who fear it could allow the militants to gain ground.
-It is also the world's seventh-biggest producer of uranium, widely used for nuclear energy and treating cancer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)